osjoberg/Upgrader/README.md

 # Upgrader
-Upgrader keeps your database schema in sync with your code as your development project evolves.
-As new features are added in a development project, changes to the database schema are expressed as Upgrader Steps.
+Upgrader keeps your database schema in sync with your source code as your development project evolves.
+Changes to the database schema are expressed as Upgrader Steps.
 Each Step that successfully have been deployed is tracked in a table.
+Typically tou use Upgrader on application startup or in an installer.

 Features
-- Easy object model exposing most common DDL operations
+- Easy-to use object model exposing common DDL operations as methods and properties
-- Schema can be reflected
+- Database schema can be queried enabling expressions that are akward to express in SQL to be expressed as regular control-flow statements in .NET
-- Dapper can used for complicated or non supported vendor specific DDL operations
+- Regular SQL can used for data changes, complicated or vendor specific DDL operations
+- Steps can be expressed in-line or in separate classes
 - Constraints are automaticaly named by convention
-- Easy to debug error schema changes
+- Easy to debug

 ## Install via NuGet
 To install Upgrader, run the following command in the Package Manager Console: